PROBIC/mSWEEP/docs/compilation.md

 some environments (e.g. most HPC setups).

 ### Link time optimization
 mSWEEP can be compiled with link time optimization.
-This can slightly improve the performance on large problems and can be enabled with
+This can improve performance on large problems and can be enabled with
 ```
 > cmake -DCMAKE_BUILD_WITH_FLTO=1 ..
 ```

-### Intel C compiler
+## Using the Intel C compiler
-If the [Intel C++ compiler](https://software.intel.com/en-us/c-compilers) is available in your environment, you might want to use that to compile mSWEEP — especially if running on Intel hardware.
-The compiler can be specified by running
+The [Intel C++ compiler](https://software.intel.com/en-us/c-compilers) can be enabled by compiling mSWEEP with
 ```
 > cmake -DCMAKE_C_COMPILER=icc -DCMAKE_CXX_COMPILER=icpc ..
 ```

-## MPI support
+## MPI support (experimental)
 mSWEEP can be compiled with MPI support, distributing the mixture component estimation part of the program to several processes.
-To compile with MPI support, set your environment appropriately and build mSWEEP with the following commands (example case for OpenMPI):
+To compile with MPI support, set your environment appropriately and build mSWEEP with the following commands:
 ```
 > mkdir build
 > cd build